netdata/netdata/docs/concepts/netdata-agent/aclk.md

 rooms in the particular space you want the node to be included `NETDATA_CLAIM_ROOMS` and/or any proxy endpoint `NETDATA_CLAIM_PROXY` to connect through.
 The setup process is completed by running the claiming process via the Netdata Agent's command line, or the netdata-claim script or directly from the kickstart.sh script.
-On success; all the necessary information to securely connect your Netdata Agent to the cloud end to end are stored under your `<NETDATA_PREFIX>/var/lib/netdata/cloud.d` directory  (default: `/var/lib/netdata/cloud.d`)
+On success; all the necessary information to securely connect your Netdata Agent to the cloud end to end, are stored under your `<NETDATA_PREFIX>/var/lib/netdata/cloud.d` directory  (default: `/var/lib/netdata/cloud.d`)

 ### ACLK